shakes76/PatternAnalysis-2023/recognition/super_resolution_network_s4696612/README.md

 The trained model achieves its goal of significantly increasing the resolution of brain MRI scans.
 However, it is not a flawless model.
 A comparison of the input, model output, and goal images can be seen below.
 This sample was chosen randomly, but it readily illustrates the model's effectiveness.
-It should be noted that while the images have been scaled the same visible dimensions, no change has been made to their pixels, which results in evident differences in image quality.
+It should be noted that while the images have been scaled, they same visible dimensions below; no change has been made to their pixels, which results in evident differences in image quality.

 ![Comparison of input, output and goak](/recognition/super_resolution_network_s4696612/Comparison.png)